28msec/nolap/NoLAPPitch.md

 ### Excel

 4,000 cells.
-Nothing Excel can't do.
+Nothing Excel can't handle.
 Each one of these components can be exported in a csv format like so

 | Concept     | Period | Value | Unit |